 FIG. 14.
-Composite synoptic-scale flow evolution prior to the initiation of a Southern Plains extreme warm event following a jet retraction. [left column] 250-hPa wind speed is shaded in m s-1 following the legend, 250-hPa geopotential heights are contoured in black every 12 dam, standardized 250-hPa geopotential height anomalies are contoured in solid and dashed yellow every 0.5σ for positive and negative values, respectively, and positive standardized precipitable water anomalies are shaded in green following the legend (a) 6 days, (c) 4 days, (e) 2 days, and (g) 0 days prior to ETE initiation.
-Stippled areas represent locations where the 250-hPa geopotential height anomalies are statistically significantly different from climatology at the 99% confidence level. [right column] Standardized 850-hPa temperature anomalies are shaded every 0.5σ following the legend, mean sea-level pressure is contoured in black every 4 hPa, and 1000- 500-hPa thickness is contoured in dashed red and blue for values greater than 540 dam or less than or equal to 540 dam, respectively, (b) 6 days, (d) 4 days, (f) 2 days, and (h) 0 days prior to ETE initiation.
+Composite synoptic-scale flow evolution prior to the initiation of a Southern Plains extreme warm event following a jet retraction. [left column] 250-hPa wind speed is shaded in m s-1 according to the legend, 250-hPa geopotential height is contoured in black every 12 dam, standardized 250-hPa geopotential height anomalies are contoured in solid and dashed yellow every 0.5σ for positive and negative values, respectively, and positive standardized precipitable water anomalies are shaded in green according to the legend (a) 6 days, (c) 4 days, (e) 2 days, and (g) 0 days prior to extreme warm event initiation.
+Stippled areas represent locations where the 250-hPa geopotential height anomalies are statistically significantly different from climatology at the 99% confidence level. [right column] Standardized 850-hPa temperature anomalies are shaded every 0.5σ according to the legend, mean sea level pressure is contoured in black every 4 hPa, and 1000-500-hPa thickness is contoured in dashed red and blue for values greater than 540 dam and less than or equal to 540 dam, respectively, (b) 6 days, (d) 4 days, (f) 2 days, and (h) 0 days prior to ETE initiation.
 The red 'L's and blue 'H's identify the locations of surface cyclones and anticyclones.
 Stippled areas represent locations where the 850-hPa geopotential height anomalies are statistically significantly different from climatology at the 99% confidence level.